zabihhaqqani/numbers2text/README.md

-# Mandolrin-Translator
+# Yoda-Translator
- A mandalorin translator from star wars
+ A Yoda translator from star wars when a sentence is entered in english it transaltes to how yoda speaks.